sjms00/aws-bootcamp-cruddur-2023/journal/week0.md

 ```

 ## Create an AWS Budget
-I crated an Alert when the budget when it reaches 100$, I use the account for my web also
+I created a budget to 100$, with two alerts at 75% and 90%, I use the account for my web also

 [aws budgets create-budget](https://docs.aws.amazon.com/cli/latest/reference/budgets/create-budget.html)

 Get your AWS Account ID